NinoDiscord/towa/README.md

 Towa has support for Discord's new slash commands API and for text-based commands if you want something done.
 Nino uses both slash and text-based commands (also known as "legacy-prefixed commands").

 **Towa** uses a concept to build off features that should be put into mutiple modules.
-This can be used from the `AbstractFeature` where you can create your own features that can be exposed from the Towa API.
+This can be used from the `AbstractExtension` where you can create your own features that can be exposed from the Towa API.

+## Who uses this?
+As of right now, [Nino](https://nino.sh) uses this!
+If you use it, submit a PR and you shall be showcased!~

 ## Example
 ```kotlin